Ferrari: Race cars for other teams

 Throughout its history, Ferrari has supplied racing cars to other entrants, aside from its own works Scuderia Ferrari team.
 In the 1950s and 1960s, Ferrari supplied Formula One cars to a number of private entrants and other teams.
-One famous example was Tony Vandervell's team, which raced the Thinwall Special modified Ferraris before building their own Vanwall cars.
+One well-known example was Tony Vandervell's team, which raced the Thinwall Special modified Ferraris before building its own Vanwall cars.
 The North American Racing Team's entries in the final three rounds of the 1969 season were the last occasions on which a team other than Scuderia Ferrari entered a World Championship Grand Prix with a Ferrari car.

-Ferrari supplied cars complete with V8 engines for the A1 Grand Prix series, from the 2008–2009 season.
-The car was designed by Rory Byrne and is styled to resemble the 2004 Ferrari Formula one car.
-Ferrari currently runs a customer GT program for a racing version of its 458 and has done so for the 458's predecessors, dating back to the 355 in the late 1990s.
-Such private teams as the American Risi Competizione and Italian AF Corse teams have been very successful with Ferrari GT racers over the years.
-This car, made for endurance sportscar racing to compete against such racing versions of the Audi R8, McLaren MP4-12C, and BMW Z4 (E89) has proven to be successful, but not as successful as its predecessor, the F430.
-The Ferrari Challenge is a one-make racing series for the Ferrari 458.
-The FXX is not road legal and is therefore only used for track events.
+Ferrari also supplied a V8 engine for the "Powered by Ferrari" car used in the A1 Grand Prix series beginning with the 2008–2009 season.

+Ferrari operates customer racing activities, including the long-running Ferrari Challenge one-make championship and broader "Corse Clienti" programmes for track and competition cars.